Learning Large Causal Structures from Inverse Covariance Matrix via Sparse Matrix Decomposition: Abstract

 \section{Abstract}

-Learning causal structures from observational data is a fundamental yet highly complex problem when the number of variables is large.
-In this paper, we start from linear structural equation models (SEMs) and investigate ways of learning causal structures from the inverse covariance matrix.
-The proposed method, called \XY\ (for {\it Independence-preserving} Decomposition from Oracle Inverse Covariance matrix), is based on continuous optimization of a type of matrix decomposition that preserves the nonzero patterns of the inverse covariance matrix.
-We show that \XY\ provides an efficient way for identifying the true directed acyclic graph (DAG) under the knowledge of noise variances.
-With weaker prior information, the proposed method gives directed graph solutions that are useful for making more refined causal discovery.
-The proposed method enjoys a low complexity when the true DAG has bounded node degrees, as reflected by its time efficiency in experiments in comparison with state-of-the-art algorithms.
+Learning causal structures from observational data is a fundamental problem facing important computational challenges when the number of variables is large.
+In the context of linear structural equation models (SEMs), this paper focuses on learning causal structures from the inverse covariance matrix.
+The proposed method, called \XX\ for Independence-preserving Decomposition from Inverse Covariance matrix, is based on continuous optimization of a matrix decomposition model that preserves the nonzero patterns of the inverse covariance matrix.
+Through theoretical and empirical evidences, we show that \XX\ efficiently identifies the sought directed acyclic graph (DAG) assuming the knowledge of noise variances.
+Moreover, \XX\ is shown empirically to be robust under bounded misspecification of noise variances in the case where the noise variances are non-equal.
+The proposed method enjoys a low complexity, as reflected by its time efficiency in the experiments, and also enables a novel regularization scheme that yields highly accurate solutions on the Simulated fMRI data \citep{smith2011network} in comparison with state-of-the-art algorithms.